Ongeziwe-Qwayede-01/Risk-Management-System/Ass[7]/Kanban_Explanation.md

 ## How Our Kanban Board Works
 - **Visualizing Workflow:**
-  Our board consists of six columns:
+  My board consists of six columns:
   - **To Do** – New tasks that need to be started.
   - **In Progress** – Tasks actively being worked on.
   - **In Review** – Tasks pending approval or feedback.